kisinga/Dukahub/INFRASTRUCTURE.md

 ### The Solution

-The issue has been fixed by:
+The issue has been fixed by introducing a **FIRST_RUN** environment flag that handles the complete initialization process sequentially:

-1. **Populate script now uses `synchronize: true`** - This creates the base Vendure schema
+1. **Step 1: Populate database** - Creates base Vendure schema + sample data
-2. **Populate script disables migrations** - Prevents migration conflicts during initial setup
+2. **Step 2: Run migrations** - Adds custom fields to existing tables
-3. **Main application runs migrations after populate** - Ensures custom fields are properly added
+3. **Step 3: Shutdown gracefully** - Allows you to toggle off and restart normally

 ### Quick Setup